Azure/fta-windowsvirtualdesktop/doc/what.md

 * Partner products such as Citrix, VMWare

 ## What can you do with AVD
-* Set up a multi-session Windows 10 deployment that delivers a full Windows 10 with scalability
+* Set up a multi-session Windows 10 deployment that delivers a full Windows 10 with scalability.
-* Virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios
+* Virtualize Microsoft 365 Apps for enterprise and optimize it to run in multi-user virtual scenarios.
-* Provide Windows 7 virtual desktops with free Extended Security Updates
+* Provide Windows 7 virtual desktops with free Extended Security Updates.
-* Bring your existing Remote Desktop Services (RDS) and Windows Server desktops and apps to any computer
+* Bring your existing Remote Desktop Services (RDS) and Windows Server desktops and apps to any computer.
-* Virtualize both desktops and apps
+* Virtualize both desktops and apps.
-* Manage Windows 10, Windows Server, and Windows 7 desktops and apps with a unified management experience
+* Manage Windows 10, Windows Server, and Windows 7 desktops and apps with a unified management experience.

 ## Solution Overview
 3 Main components